Franticware/OpenMRac/README.md

 OpenMRac is a split-screen racing game.
 It is a tweaked source release of [MultiRacer](https://www.franticware.com/multiracer).

+Branch sdl2 contains port from SDL 1.2 to SDL 2.
+It was tested only in Linux.
+Additional changes are required for OSX and possibly other plaforms.

 Programming was done by Vojtěch Salajka.
 Porting to big endian architectures for Amiga-like OSes was done by [Szilárd Biró](https://github.com/BSzili).